jeria93/scrum-guide/README.md

 We where given a task to make a "mock" app with a design in Figma(Pawfect-Furfriends) and this is how it went:

-- Reflection of creating and prioritizing User Stories
+### Reflection of creating and prioritizing User Stories

 When we where given the task, we the team immediately starting to brainstorm, a lot of great ideas came forward

-The ideas is the start, soon enough we broke them all down to User Stories according to the needs of the user.
+The ideas was the start, soon enough we broke them all down to User Stories according to the needs of the user.

 To prioritise the users most important features we decided to apply the "Moscow principles" which follows
 - Must haves (Critical features for the product to work, registration and login)